top of page

 What if you were not who you thought you were...
 Or started to question everything.
 WELL WORRY NO MORE!
 Let's go down a rabbit hole of procrastination to avoid my true self too!!!
 Maybe we'll learn more about your internal self?

-Alex Robbins, Meet Mayor Max
+Alex Robins, Meet Mayor Max

-An unbelievable true story told by someone who made themselves a part of it.
-While learning about Mayor Max, we ask questions about belief, eccentricity and purpose.
+"An unbelievable true story told by someone who made themselves a part of it.
+While learning about Max, we ask questions about belief, eccentricity and purpose.
 Get to know the small town of Idyllwild!
-The town with a dog for a Mayor!
-Everyone knows everyone and most people have fun nicknames!
-Call the cops here, and you'll be waiting for hours!
+The town with a dog for a Mayor!"

 Sunday 25th May